segmentio/segment-docs/src/connections/destinations/catalog/google-cloud-storage/index.md

 - **GCS credentials not configured**: Credentials for the GCS destination cannot be found.
 Confirm that you’ve inputted GCS credentials into the destination settings.
 - **Invalid GCS credentials**: Credentials for the GCS destination are found, but they are not correctly formatted credentials.
 Re-enter a valid credential as a setting for the destination to work.
 - **Unable to upload files**: We are unable to upload files to GCS due to incorrect credentials (e.g., non-existent bucket), insufficient permissions, or a GCS error.
 Confirm that credentials and permissions are set correctly.
-- Destination not found: There is no GCS destination connected to the source, and can be connected within the workspace overview page.
+- **Destination not found**: There is no GCS destination connected to the source, and can be connected within the workspace overview page.
 - Destination disabled: The GCS destination for the source is disabled, and can be enabled in the destination settings page.